barumau/pandunia/english/english-pandunia.md

 title (headline) - tema name
 to (toward, till, until, for) - do
 to be centered (amid, in the middle) - jungu
-toast (toasted bread) - rosti pang
+toast (toasted bread) - roste pang
 tobacco - tabaku
 today - zai den
 together (jointly, mutually) - kon